-The act requires a manufacturer to recertify every three years each cigarette the manufacturer certifies under the act.
-A manufacturer that certifies a cigarette in accordance with the act and subsequently makes any change to the cigarette that alters the cigarette in such a way that the manufacturer knows that the cigarette is likely to no longer meet the standard specified in the act or the standard approved by the State Fire Marshal may not sell or offer to sell that cigarette in Ohio until the manufacturer retests the cigarette in accordance with those testing standards.
-The manufacturer must maintain records of the retesting in the same manner as the manufacturer from selling in Ohio any altered cigarette that fails to meet the appropriate performance standard.
+The bill requires a manufacturer to recertify every three years each cigarette the manufacturer certifies under the bill.
+A manufacturer that certifies a cigarette in accordance with the bill and subsequently makes any change to the cigarette that alters the cigarette in such a way that the manufacturer knows that the cigarette is likely to no longer meet the standard specified in the bill or the standard approved by the State Fire Marshal may not sell or offer to sell that cigarette in Ohio until the manufacturer retests the cigarette in accordance with those testing standards.
+The manufacturer must maintain records of the retesting in the same manner as the manufacturer maintains records of the previous tests.
+The bill prohibits a manufacturer from selling in Ohio any altered cigarette that fails to meet the appropriate performance standard.
 (R.C.
 3739.09.)

-A manufacturer that certifies its cigarettes in accordance with the act must provide a copy of the certifications to each wholesale dealer and agent to which the manufacturer sells cigarettes and must provide sufficient copies of an illustration of the package marking used by the manufacturer for each retail dealer to which the wholesale dealer or agent sells cigarettes.
+A manufacturer that certifies its cigarettes in accordance with the bill must provide a copy of the certifications to each wholesale dealer and agent to which the manufacturer sells cigarettes and must provide sufficient copies of an illustration of the package marking used by the manufacturer for each retail dealer to which the wholesale dealer or agent sells cigarettes.